brucemcpherson/canvasserDemo/README.md

 To find out about this demo see [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/javascript/canvasser "desktop liberation")

-The Apps script version is here
+The Apps script version is in the scripts folder, the javascript version is in the js folder. it uses all the same .js files as the apps script version, and the gadget version is standalone in the gadget folder